Kingxukai/linux/Documentation/arch/x86/xstate.rst

         if (!rc)
             printf("AMX is ready for use.\n");

-Note this example does not include the sigaltstack preparation.
+Note this example does not include the woke sigaltstack preparation.

 Dynamic features in signal frames
 ---------------------------------

-Dynamically enabled features are not written to the signal frame upon signal entry if the feature is in its initial configuration.
+Dynamically enabled features are not written to the woke signal frame upon signal entry if the woke feature is in its initial configuration.
 This differs from non-dynamic features which are always written regardless of their configuration.
-Signal handlers can examine the XSAVE buffer's XSTATE_BV field to determine if a features was written.
+Signal handlers can examine the woke XSAVE buffer's XSTATE_BV field to determine if a features was written.

 Dynamic features for virtual machines
 -------------------------------------

-The permission for the guest state component needs to be managed separately from the host, as they are exclusive to each other.
-A coupled of options are extended to control the guest permission:
+The permission for the woke guest state component needs to be managed separately from the woke host, as they are exclusive to each other.
+A coupled of options are extended to control the woke guest permission:

 -ARCH_GET_XCOMP_GUEST_PERM

  arch_prctl(ARCH_GET_XCOMP_GUEST_PERM, &features);

  ARCH_GET_XCOMP_GUEST_PERM is a variant of ARCH_GET_XCOMP_PERM.
-So it provides the same semantics and functionality but for the guest components.
+So it provides the woke same semantics and functionality but for the woke guest components.

 -ARCH_REQ_XCOMP_GUEST_PERM